spicysoft/jp-www-gitlab-com/source/direction/saas-platforms/dedicated/index.html.md

 someone with not a lot of detailed information about the product can understand the reasoning-->

-The following items are not planned to be delivered at launch and are under consideration for the Post-GA timeframe:
+Please see list of [Features that are not available](https://docs.gitlab.com/ee/subscriptions/gitlab_dedicated/#features-that-are-not-available) in our documentation.
+In addition to the features from that page, the items from the below list will not be available before the launch of GA but are under consideration for release in the Post-GA launch timeframe.

-- Hosted Runners
-- Bring Your Own Key (BYOK) Encryption
-- Authentication via LDAP
+- Observability Dashboard via Switchboard
-- Multiple Geo secondaries beyond the secondary site included by default
+- Security and Compliance Phase 3 Items
-- Custom Domain
+- Pre-Production Instance
-- Choice of Cloud Providers (e.g. GCP)

 ### Maturity Plan
 <!-- It's important your users know where you're headed next.
 The maturity plan